Addonniss/addonniss/service.translatarr/README.md

 ## 3️⃣ Play a Movie 🎥

 1. Start playing a movie.
 2. Download subtitles using any Kodi subtitle addon
    OR manually place an `.srt` file in your configured subtitle folder.

 Translatarr will:

 - Detect the subtitle automatically
 - Translate it
 - Save a new file (e.g. `.ro.srt`, `.fr.srt`)
 - Activate it instantly

 No manual switching required.

 ---

+# 🌍 Language Safety (Simple Explanation)

+Translatarr uses international language codes to make sure translations are correct.

+You don’t need to understand what ISO means — here’s what matters:

+Some languages have multiple code variations.

+For example:

+Romanian can appear as:
+- `ro`
+- `ron`
+- `rum`

+French can appear as:
+- `fr`
+- `fra`
+- `fre`

+Italian:
+- `it`
+- `ita`

+Translatarr understands all of these safely.

+### What this means for you:

+- It correctly detects your source subtitle language
+- It never translates a subtitle twice
+- It never confuses similar language codes
+- It only translates the exact language you selected

+This prevents:

+- Wrong language processing
+- Double translations
+- Infinite translation loops

+Both **Source** and **Target** languages must be selected explicitly for maximum accuracy.

+---